meme-lord/fontleak/README.md

 Which takes these additional parameters:
 - `length`: Length of the payload.
 Default: `LENGTH` env var or `100`
+- `browser`: The browser to target.
+Only Chrome and Firefox are supported for now.
+Default: `chrome`

 Instead of unique ids, fontleak will group requests by (IP, User-Agent, Referer) pairs.